Making Non-Profit Websites a Breeze

 Mary launched the Classroom Adventures Program to spark children’s excitement for reading through the adventures of Jack and Annie.
 This free educational initiative provides elementary school teachers with a rich collection of resources.

-Our challenge was to link every Magic Tree House book to its corresponding Lesson Plans and Fact Trackers—and present this information in a way that’s intuitive and fast for educators to use.
-We organized all books, lesson plans, and Fact Trackers in Airtable, creating a single, easily managed database.
-Using Breeze, we synced this data in real time, ensuring that updates or additions in Airtable are instantly reflected on the website.
+Our challenge was to link every Magic Tree House book to its corresponding Lesson Plans and Fact Trackers and present this information in a way that’s intuitive and fast for educators to use.
+We organized all books, lesson plans, and fact trackers in Airtable, creating a single, easily managed database synchronized with the website.

 Another handy feature is you can easily generate dynamic web pages from Airtable by connecting your data to custom templates we build in Breeze.
 This integrated approach allows you to manage all your content in one centralized location and have it automatically displayed across your website.